davidpal3c/ADAuthHelper/readme.md

-﻿#ADAuthHelper

-# ADAuthManager
+# Active Directory script

-ADAuthManager is a tool for authenticating users and checking group memberships in an Active Directory environment using LDAP and Win32 libraries.
+Tool for authenticating users and checking group memberships in an Active Directory environment using LDAP and Win32 libraries.

 ## Features
 - User authentication against Active Directory